matthewjberger/site/_posts/2019-4-14-Nuking-Your-Git-Repo.md

     git clean -df

-Finally we ensure that our git submodules are up to date with the current branch:
+Finally, we ensure that our git submodules are up to date with the current branch:

     git submodule update --init --recursive

-And with that, your git repo's local branch is now completely synced with the upstream branch, and your build files have been preserved.
+Your git repo's local branch is now completely synced with the upstream branch and your build files have been preserved.